AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 [keyboard commands](#summary-of-keyboard-commands) which when pressed, will fill in the command keyword for you.

 ### Saving data

-**Purpose**: ClientBook saves its data to a file in the home folder automatically after any command that changes the data.
+ClientBook saves its data in a zip-contained json file in the [home folder](#quick-start) automatically after any command that changes the data.
 There is no need to save manually.

 [Return to Table of Contents](#table-of-contents)
 <br><br>